 Evidence suggests that an overall affordable housing target of 40% can be justified to be negotiated from all suitable sites within Braintree District, subject to viability.
 The overall affordable tenure target balance could be set at 65% for social rent (including affordable rents) and 35% intermediate housing.
 The SHMA also provides guidance on appropriate property size targets as follows:

-Type of Housing 1 to 2 Bedrooms 3 to 4 Bedrooms
+1 to 2 bedrooms 3 to 4 bedrooms

-Social Rented 70% 30%
+Social rented 70% 30%

-Intermediate Market Housing 65% 35%
+Intermediate market housing 65% 35%

-Market Housing 70% 30%
+Market housing 70% 30%